How to Get and Use Personal Loans for Your Small Business

 Plus, you can use a personal loan for both business needs and personal needs (a big no-no with business loans).
 You might find that getting one personal loan for multiple types of needs is more convenient than taking out a personal loan and a business loan.

-So while we definitely recommend business loans over personal loans, we know there are many situations where a personal business loan makes more sense.
-We just urge you to borrow carefully (as we would with any business loan).
+So while we recommend business loans over personal loans, we know there are many situations where a personal business loan makes more sense.
+We just urge you to borrow carefully (as you would with any business loan).

-If you’ve considered the downsides of using a personal loan for your business and you still want to get one, then you’re ready to move on to the next step.
+If you’ve examined the downsides of using a personal loan for your business and you still want to get one, then you’re ready to move on to the next step.

 (But if you’re still not sure, we’d like to remind you that there are plenty of small-business funding options that aren’t loans.)